-Four national forests are actively engaged in a collaborative, landscape-scale initiative designed to restore fire-adapted ecosystems in the Southwestern Region.
-Those forests are the Kaibab, Coconino, Apache-Sitgreaves and Tonto.
-In ongoing collaboration with a diverse group of stakeholders, the four forests are working to plan and carry out landscape-scale restoration of the ponderosa pine forests in northern Arizona.
+Four national forests - the Kaibab, Coconino, Apache-Sitgreaves and Tonto - are actively engaged in a collaborative, landscape-scale initiative designed to restore fire-adapted ecosystems in the Southwestern Region.
+Through ongoing collaboration with a diverse group of stakeholders, the four forests are working to plan and carry out landscape-scale restoration of the ponderosa pine forests in northern Arizona.

-The overall goals of the Four Forest Restoration Initiative (4FRI) is to restore the structure, pattern, composition, and health of fire-adapted ponderosa pine ecosystems; reduce fuels and the risk of unnaturally severe wildfires; and provide for wildlife and plant diversity.
-Doing so will involve a variety of restoration projects and rely on Forest Service personnel, partners and volunteers, and contractors to see these goals through.
+The overall goals of the Four Forest Restoration Initiative (4FRI) are to restore the structure, pattern, composition, and health of fire-adapted ponderosa pine ecosystems, reduce fuels and the risk of unnaturally severe wildfires, and provide for wildlife and plant diversity.
+Doing so involves a full suite of restoration projects that are carried out by Forest Service personnel, partners and volunteers, and contractors.

 In addition to creating sustainable ecosystems, one of the key objectives is creating and developing sustainable industries.
-Appropriately-scaled businesses will likely play a key role in the effort by harvesting, processing, and selling wood products.
-The restoration-based work opportunities are expected to create a variety of jobs across northern Arizona..
+It is crucial to have appropriately-scaled businesses to harvest, process, and sell wood products.
+The restoration-based work opportunities are expected to create a variety of jobs across northern Arizona.

 The Lockett Meadow project is an initiative to provide fuelwood from restoration projects to elderly and in need tribal members through partnerships and collaboration.